DevTrainings/GitTraining/18-RemoteRepository/README.md

 ### Retrieving changes from a remote branch

+* Now switch back to `GitTrainingPlayground` clone.
+* Do a change there in `AddJoke` branch.
+* Push the branch content to upstream.
+* Switch to `GitTrainingPlayground2` clone again.

 If your branch was set to track a remote branch you can use:

 ```